Deltanic/ModLoader/README.md

 MODLOADER 1.0.3 MANUAL
 =========================

-First of all, thanks for using this resource!
-I'm sure it will statisfy you.

-=> Make sure this resource has access to the restartResource function.
-You can simply add it to the admingroup in the ACL.
+*Make sure this resource has access to the restartResource function.
+You can simply add it to the admingroup in the ACL.*

 How does it work?
 Well simple.
 Just get a mod from any website, for example gtainside.com.